I left developing WordPress sites around six years ago.

 I mostly build websites using ReactJS, VueJS, and other static site generators after that.
 It was fun.
 I’ve full control over everything.
 When I deploy it, I use Netlify or similar static hosting services, and after updating content, I simply push it to GitHub.
 Within a few seconds, my site is live on different edge servers all around the world.
 CDN will cache all pages and static files.
 I don’t have to worry about minification, caching, image optimization etc. All are just a toggle way.
 I loved the experience!

 I came back to WordPress for creating a blog about development.
 Yes, static site generators can do it.
 But I don’t want to reinvent the wheel, and I’m already a big fan of WordPress.

 Coming back from static sites, optimizing WordPress is cumbersome.
 When I left WordPress year again, I was using W3 Total Cache!

-Glad to see that there new cache plugins in the market, like WP Rocket, LiteSpeed cache, Swift Performance etc. All are great, but configuring them is still painful, and the performance is still nowhere near to static sites.
+Glad to see that there are new cache plugins in the market, like WP Rocket, LiteSpeed cache, Swift Performance etc. All are great, but configuring them is still painful, and the performance is still nowhere near static sites.

 When I came back to WordPress for my blog, I asked one of the most expensive hosting providers: “Hey, I’ve traffic from the US and India, my server is in the US, so TTFB to India is pretty high”.